 Here it is!
 The new and improved edition of your sweet lovin’ yoga schedule.
-Some things to notice are: Holistic Yoga Therapeutics™ offered in the South Studio Tues 6-7:15pm Wed 9-10:15am Frid 9-10:15am Vinyasa (All-Levels) in the North Studio Weds & Fridays 9-10:30am Fridays 2pm Removed Classes with an * next to them have child…
+Some things to notice are: Holistic Yoga Therapeutics™ offered in the South Studio Tues 6-7:15pm Wed 9-10:15am Frid 9-10:15am Vinyasa (All-Levels) in the North Studio Weds & Fridays 9-10:30am Vinyasa (All-Levels) in the South Studio Wed 6pm Classes with * have…

 I want to be seen for all the really cool shit that I do.
 I want someone to say “way to go!” and mean it.
 I wish someone would high five and snuggle me.
 I need my good deeds affirmed.
 I want to see someone for all the really cool shit they do.
 I want to…

 Fight until all of you, is freed for your ability, and in spite of your need, for the false relief, of your own righteous justice.
 This is your fight.
 May your re-write be attuned, to your fresh heart’s narrative.
 A battle must be fought within you, with a warrior spirit, else it be laid falsely, from you onto another.
 Self discovery is eminent.

 The tenth annual Yoga Union Yoga Challenge begins April 1st, 2017.
 We host the yoga challenge every April.
 We do it primarily for the three reasons:

 1. It reminds us of the joy that consistent yoga practice brings into our lives.

 2. It motivates us to emerge from winter hibernation into the glory of spring.

 3. It builds community through a common goals.